AWS RDS Read Replicas

 Amazon DynamoDB Global Tables

-• DynamoDB Global Tables is a fully managed, serverless, multi-master, active-active database.
+• DynamoDB Global Tables is a fully managed, serverless, multi-Region, multi-active database.

 • Global tables provide 99.999% availability, increased application resiliency, and improved business continuity.